Xiamen Gaoqi International Airport

-Xiamen Gaoqi International Airport (IATA: XMN, ICAO: ZSAM) is the airport serving the city of Xiamen in Fujian Province, China.
-It is the main base of XiamenAir and TAECO, an aircraft maintenance provider.
+Xiamen Gaoqi International Airport (IATA: XMN, ICAO: ZSAM) is an international airport serving the city of Xiamen in East China’s Fujian province.
+It is the main airline hub for XiamenAir and TAECO, an aircraft maintenance provider.
 The airport is located on the north side of Xiamen Island.
 Construction of a new terminal (Terminal 4) started in October 2011 and was completed in 2014.

-In 2012, Xiamen airport was the 8th busiest airport in China in terms of cargo traffic, and the 11th busiest in terms of passenger traffic with 17,354,076 passengers and the 10th busiest airport by traffic movements.
+In 2024, Xiamen airport was the 14th busiest airport in China in terms of cargo traffic, and the 17th busiest in terms of passenger traffic with 27,906,946 passengers and the 19th busiest airport by traffic movements.

-Development
+History

 New destinations

 KLM began the first intercontinental air route out of Xiamen, to Amsterdam, on 27 March 2011.
-Since then, long-haul traffic has expanded, with XiamenAir launching flights to Sydney, Vancouver and Los Angeles after taking delivery of the Boeing 787.
+Since then, long-haul traffic has expanded, with XiamenAir launching flights to Amsterdam, Sydney, Melbourne, Vancouver, Los Angeles, Paris and Doha after taking delivery of the Boeing 787.